 Since the beginning of large-scale aggression, the Ukrainian military-industrial complex has been working on its own developments.
 However, representatives of military defense authorities, for obvious reasons, prefer to disclose a minimum of information about this or not disclose it at all.
 Even before the invasion, there were statements about the development of the Grom-2/Sapsan OTRK complex with ballistic missiles for a range of 500 kilometers, which could become the Ukrainian Iskander, but where this domestic project of ours has gone is still unknown.

 The British Ministry of Defense noted in late August that the Ukrainian military could likely convert the S-200 anti-aircraft missiles and use them as a land-based ballistic missile.
 Such information was “walking” on the networks about two months before this message.
 For example, in July, the Russian command stated that during one of the attacks on the Crimean Bridge, exactly such a missile was launched.
-Its possible range of destruction remains a mystery; on various resources one can find estimates from 260 to 600 kilometers.
+Its possible range of destruction remains a mystery; on various resources you can find estimates from 260 to 600 kilometers.

 There was also a lot of information in open sources that our army used the Vilkha-M complex against Russians in the occupied territories.
 And according to The Warzone portal, Ukraine has allegedly resumed production of missiles for this system and is upgrading them to fire at a range of up to 150 kilometers.